dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 reasoned by sampling bias [12, 13].
 A similar approach for generating uncertainty-based samples based on generative models have been proposed based on generating Adversarial Sampling for Active Learning (ASAL).
 This GAN-based method generates and retrieves samples for annotation based on similarity for multi-class classification problems [13].
-In comparison to DCGAN bein used in GAAL, they replace it by a Wasserstein GAN achieving better results.
-[13] report that reasons for the weaker performance of GAAL relate to the identification of labels of generated images can be difficult to manage
+In comparison to DCGAN being used in GAAL, they replace it by a Wasserstein GAN achieving better results.
+[13] report that reasons for the weaker performance of GAAL relate to the identification of labels of generated images can be difficult to manage.

 ![image-in-text](/img/posts/activelearning-1.PNG)